Will & Grace

 During its original run, Will & Grace was filmed in front of a live studio audience (most episodes and scenes) on Tuesday nights, at Stage 17 in CBS Studio Center.
 A long-running legal battle between both the original executive producers and creators and NBC took place between 2003 and 2007.
 Will and Grace's apartment was put on display at the Emerson College Library, donated by series creator Max Mutchnick.
 When the set was removed in 2014, rumors came up about a cast reunion, but the actors involved denied that such a reunion was planned, explaining it was merely being moved.

 In September 2016, the cast reunited for a 10-minute special (released online), urging Americans to vote in the 2016 presidential election.
 After its success, NBC announced that the network was exploring the idea of putting Will & Grace back into production.
 In January 2017, NBC confirmed the series' return for a ninth season, for the 2017–2018 television season, which was eventually expanded to 16 episodes.
 This was followed by renewals for 18-episode tenth and eleventh seasons.
-On July 25, 2019, it was announced that the eleventh season would be the final season of the series which premiered on October 24, 2019.
+On July 25, 2019, it was announced that the eleventh season would be the final season of the series which premiered on October 24, 2019, and concluded on April 23, 2020.

 Premise

 Will & Grace is set in New York City and focuses on the relationship between Will Truman, a gay lawyer, and his best friend Grace Adler, a Jewish woman who owns an interior design firm.
-Also featured are their friends Karen Walker, a demonically alcoholic socialite, and Jack McFarland, a gay actor.
+Alongside them are their friends Karen Walker, a demonically alcoholic socialite, and Jack McFarland, a gay actor.
 The interplay of relationships features the trials and tribulations of dating, marriage, divorce, and casual sex; as well as comical key stereotypes of gay and Jewish culture.